The bible of Italian cuisine

 20 fundamental principles to keep in mind to survive Italy

 - There is nothing called Italian cuisine.
-In italy you have 21 regions and 21 different cuisines. do not ask for pesto in Sicily, that’s Ligure! do not ask for carbonara in Veneto, that’s Laziale! do not ask for cannoli in Rome, that’s Sicilian!
+In italy you have 21 regions and 21 different cuisines. do not ask for pesto in Sicily, that’s Ligure! do not ask for cannoli in Rome, that’s Sicilian! do not ask for carbonara in Veneto, that’s Laziale!
+Come with us: choose a Venice street food tour and discover the real venetian cuisine 😉

 - Italy is the only place in the world where food is good.
 The rest of the world eat chinese or Mc Donalds, both disgusting.

 - My mum cooks better than yours.
 Also dads make good Italian food.
 So, in this case, my father cooks better than yours.

 - Guess what? our food has got singular forms too! you can’t only have cannoli or gelati, you can also have one gelato and one cannolo.

 - Cappuccino is strictly a breakfast drink.
 You cannot have cappuccino (nor caffellatte) at lunch, dinner or anytime you want.
 No, you are not free to choose in italy!
 If you wanna visit Italy, do it on our terms!

 - No, we don’t eat savoury stuff at breakfast.
 Our breakfast is tremendously sweet, such as croissants filled with chemical jams.
 At hotels we serve what we call “international breakfast” which stands for “nauseating sausages for fat greedy bastards”.

 - Wait up! pasta is not a side dish!!!!!!!!!